XENON1T/Xephyr/sphinx/basics.rst

  ..
 FIXME formula

- - **myLikelihood**: this is just an empty scheleton, it provides all the functionalities but does not implement the method **computeTheLikelihood**, so the developer is free to invent his own.
+ - **myLikelihood /!\ under construction**: this is just an empty scheleton, it provides all the functionalities but does not implement the method **computeTheLikelihood**, so the developer is free to invent his own.
 Note that since the input infrastructure accepts 2D only histograms this is not an easy proxy for adding a dimension.